monero-project/monero/src/blockchain_utilities/README.md

 Verification should only be turned off if importing from a trusted blockchain.

+If you encounter an error like "resizing not supported in batch mode", you can just re-run the `blockchain_import` command again, and it will restart from where it left off.

 ```bash
 ## use default settings to import blockchain.raw into database
 $ blockchain_import